-GENERAL PRINCIPLES PRACTICES, PROCEDURES AND SYSTEMS Budgetary Control/Reporting (cont) Budgetary Control/Reporting (cont) 4.19 Exceptionally, schemes may be moved between financial years.
+Budgetary Control/Reporting (cont) Budgetary Control/Reporting (cont) Exceptionally, schemes may be moved between financial years.
 This is termed "rephasing" and is subject to the approval of the Section 151 Officer.
 The inclusion of items in the expenditure plans outside of the current financial year is an intention to spend only.
-Budget provision does not exist for those items, other than when it relates to a scheme already committed to in the current year's budget, or when the annual budget identified is part of a medium term strategy and so is indicative for the current fixed year and not fixed.
+Budget provision does not exist for those items, other than when it relates to a scheme already committed to in the current year's budget, or when the annual budget identified is part of a medium-term strategy and so is indicative for the current fiscal year and not fixed.
 4.19.1 Any proposals to rephase a capital scheme or part of a capital scheme from the current financial year to a future financial year must be included in the regular financial monitoring reports presented to Cabinet.
 If there are any adverse financial consequences of such proposals a separate report detailing reasons for the rephasing and the consequences must also be presented.
-The Section 151 Officer will consider the financial position of the relevant budget and strategic targets for the financial year before deciding whether to support the recommendation. indicative for the current fiscal year and not fixed.
-4.19.2 For spend in line with the fulfilment of an adopted medium term strategy, the Section 151 officer may approve additional spend in any one given year above the identified indicative annual budget.
+The Section 151 Officer will consider the financial position of the relevant budget and strategic targets for the financial year before deciding whether to support the recommendation.
+4.19.2 For spend in line with the fulfilment of an adopted medium- term strategy, the Section 151 officer may approve additional spend in any one given year above the identified indicative annual budget.
 4.19.3 Any proposal to bring forward new scheme expenditure from future years to the current financial year should be considered as a supplementary budget and follow the regulations set out in section 4.7 and 4.15.
-Use of Provisions and Reserves Use of Provisions and Reserves 4.20 Provisions and earmarked reserves may only be used for the purpose for which they were originally approved.
-4.20.1 The Section 151 Officer must approve all proposals before expenditure is incurred.
+Use of Provisions and Reserves Use of Provisions and Reserves Provisions and earmarked reserves may only be used for the purpose for which they were originally approved.
+4.20.1 The Section 151 Officer must approve all proposals before expenditure is incurred. years.
+This is termed "rephasing" and is subject to the approval of the Section 151 Officer.
+The inclusion of items in the expenditure plans outside of the current financial year is an intention to spend only.
+Budget provision does not exist for those items, other than when it relates to a scheme already committed to in the current year's budget, or when the annual budget identified is part of a medium-term strategy and so is indicative for the current fiscal year and not fixed.
+Use of Provisions and Reserves Provisions and earmarked reserves may only be used for years.
+This is termed "rephasing" and is subject to the approval of the Section 151 Officer.
+The inclusion of items in the expenditure plans outside of the current financial year is an intention to spend only.
+Budget provision does not exist for those items, other than when it relates to a scheme already committed to in the current year's budget, or when the annual budget identified is part of a medium-term strategy and so is indicative for the current fiscal year and not fixed.
+4.19.2 Use of Provisions and Reserves Provisions and earmarked reserves may only be used for 4.20.1